St-Niklaas BESS

 How reliable is the noise study?

 Moreover, no one benefits from an inaccurate study.
-We certainly do not want to risk having the installation shut down by environmental inspectors for failing to meet environmental requirements.
+We certainly do not want to risk having the installation breach environmental inspections for failing to meet regulated requirements.
 The study firm is paid to provide the most accurate and independent conclusions.

 Is the cooling system of the installation dangerous?